 E-Transfer to gearysguiding@gmail.com is the preferred method of payment, otherwise please use the button below for credit card payments.

-Please make sure you have read through the booking conditions before making a payment.
+Please make sure you have read through the booking conditionsbefore making a payment.
 This includes completing the Waiver and Registration Form.

+If the course above you're hoping to join is already full, please complete the Registration Form to join the waitlist.
 If you have a group of 6 people and you want to schedule a custom course, please contact us.

 Equipment